whiteout-io/crypto-lib/README.md

 ## Getting started - HTML5:

+* To get started, check out the mocha browser tests
 * Has been tested to work on iOS, Chrome, Firefox, Safari and Internet Explorer 10.
 * For browsers that don't support window.crypto.getRandomValues(), forge's fortuna algorithm is used to generate pseudo random numbers.
 * There is currently no require.js build for the client yet so you'll have to include the scripts by hands